 Getting to the Dolder Grand Hotel

-If only I’d researched this before I’d gone.
+If only I’d researched this before I’d gone looking for the Dolder Grand Spa.
 Sigh.
 Visitors can take a little railway car (it looks like a cable car) called the Dolderbahn right up to the hotel from the Römerhof station.
 To get there take a tramway from central Zurich.
 The Dolder Grand Hotel is at Kurhausstrasse 65, 8032 Zurich, Switzerland Tel: +41 (0) 44 456 60 00.